Understanding Social Determinants of Health

 Data on Health Disparities

-At Nemours Children’s Health, we understand that learning about families’ lived experiences is crucial for improving our systems and policies.
-We conduct research to better understand real-life needs — not just among families who come to our clinics but also across our communities and across the nation.
+At Nemours Children’s, we understand that learning about families’ lived experiences is crucial for improving our systems and policies.
+We conduct research to better understand real-life needs — not just among families who come to our clinics, but also across our communities and across the nation.

 In 2019, we partnered with The Harris Poll to conduct a national survey of more than 1,000 parents of children under 18.
-We found key statistics such as:
+While the range of consistent disparities that have been observed across multiple conditions is broad, including factors such as infant mortality, asthma, maternal mortality, etc., the survey drilled down and revealed some interesting statistics such as:

 • 32% said they’ve missed at least one of their child’s medical appointments in the last year because they were unable to get to it or pay for it.